[PREV - SEVEN_HEARTS] [TOP]

 perfect though:

-Roberta and Susan The cameos:
+As Roberta and Susan The cameos:

-meet face-to-face
+meet face-to-face at

-at last, and Roberta Arto Lindsay
+last, Susan is in Arto Lindsay

-to the occasion to Richard Hell
+thinks fast, rises to Richard Hell

-conk the bad guy FIRST_PUNKS
+the bad guy over the

-the traditional Richard Hell has
+head with the Richard Hell has

-bottle. a non-speaking role
+traditional bottle. a non-speaking role

 as a corpse.